St. George’s School

 - are interested in their work.

 Students at the school report that when they are given choice they "are more interested in the work and work harder."
-Students report being more intrinsically motivated when teachers encourage feelings of social connectedness.
+In addition, students report being more intrinsically motivated when teachers encourage feelings of social connectedness.
 As one student expresses, "[It’s motivating when] teachers connect on a much more sociable level and allow the student to feel like they are on the same team, or they are working cooperatively."
-Students report being more intrinsically motivated when they are interested in a subject.
+Finally, students report being more intrinsically motivated when they are interested in a subject.
 When discussing a subject that they are especially interested in, students most often report that they are motivated by "doing my best," "personal growth," and "interest in the subject," all of which exhibit intrinsic motivation.
 By contrast, when discussing a subject that they are least interested in, students most often report that they are motivated by "grades" and "a desire to please my parents and/or teachers," which reveals extrinsic motivation.

 RSI partnered with Mid-Pacific Institute to conduct a study exploring motivation, mindset, and happiness among elementary, middle, and high school students.
 All participating students completed an online survey measuring motivation, mindset, happiness.